FreeStl/Pharmacy-Service/README.md

 #Pharmacy service
-My course work, developed using Spring Boot and Angular.
+My course work, developed using Spring Boot and Angular 7.
-The purpose of it is to develop a service for orders managing.
+The purpose of it is to develop a service for Pharmacy orders managing.
 Planned functionality is ready.

+The pharmacy has different medicines.
+Some of them are purchased in producers, some are produced by Pharmacy.
+To produce meds Pharmacy need components.
+There is a many-to-many relationship between meds and component tables.
-The DB relationship is attached: https://drive.google.com/file/d/1hzjZZID4gKCxx1DHu_ujvFrIasuOC2Vu/view?usp=sharing
+The DB tables relationship is attached: https://drive.google.com/file/d/1hzjZZID4gKCxx1DHu_ujvFrIasuOC2Vu/view?usp=sharing

 Show orders tab